finaud/SpotifySync/README.md

 A simple app for listening to Spotify synchronously with friends!

 ## Local Testing
+Set up the directory with the appropriate Firebase project.

 Run `firebase functions:config:get > .runtimeconfig.json` to save the config variables, and change the value of `redirect` to `"http://localhost:5000/callback"`.
 This needs to be done only once.